The Ideal Two-Week South Korea Itinerary for Solo Women

 Korea Food Tours is a small company with several tours – I ate an extraordinary BBQ (and a few other delicious things) on Jasmine’s Gangnam Secrets, which took me behind the ritzy glossiness of Gangnam but they also run a Temple Cuisine tour which I'd love to try next time.

 Getting around Seoul is easy, but time consuming – it’s not a small town.
 A rechargeable T-money card, which you can purchase at any convenience store or station, whisks you into subways and buses.
 Stops are (usually) announced in English and, bless them, subway stations have toilets, cleaner than those of most Western department stores.

 The transport networks are extensive and rarely will you be beyond public transit’s reach.
 Just be forewarned: you’ll be doing a lot of walking.
 Seoul is built on hills and while there are plenty of subway and bus stops, you may still be blocks away.
 I walked an average of 12km a day in Seoul, without trying.

 Communication is as important as transportation and without speaking a word of Korean, you’ll need all the help you can get.
-My help came in the form of the Google Translate app, without which I would have been sealed in a bubble throughout my trip.
+My help came in the form of the Google Translate app, without which I would have been sealed in a bubble throughout my solo trip to Korea.
 I either spoke into my phone or typed my questions but the Korean output was perfect – at least I got what I needed and no one looked insulted by what appeared on the screen.